Fawn, white, brindle, black, red, brown, silver; all colors can have markings, including black masks, white markings, and pinto

 This is a high-energy breed that will be quite happy with as much exercise as you can throw at them.
 They’re the perfect choice for active families looking for a loyal and intelligent breed.
 They’re not for everyone, though.
 Their large size, protective nature, and high energy needs mean that they need a family who can keep these dogs well trained and exercised.

 As a reasonably new breed, you might not know that much about the Boxita.
 All that is about to change!
-Keep reading to find out everything you need to know about this amazing hybrid breed.
+Keep reading to find out everything you need to know about this amazing Boxer Akita mix.

 We know that Boxita puppies are incredibly cute, so you might find your willpower severely tested if you go to meet a litter of pups.
 But waiting a little longer to do your research and find out if you can provide everything that a Boxita will need is the right decision.